dubzzz/cuda-test-samples/README.md

 + CUDA compiler (nvcc): 5.5.0
 + C/C++ compiler (gcc/g++): 4.7.3

 These measures are the mean of 1,000 measurements.
-They are expressed in milliseconds.
+They are expressed in microseconds.

 It was compiled and run using these instructions:
 ```bash